jrozkosz/to-do-list/README.md

 # to-do-list
-https://youtu.be/Qm1GJPpOkE0 - demonstration of app in action
+https://youtu.be/Qm1GJPpOkE0 - demonstration of the app in action

 to run the app on linux you need to have JavaFX SDK downloaded (19 the best), then download the repository and type in terminal: